riceissa/issarice.com/wiki/profile.md

 # Personality

+## Myers–Briggs Type Indicator

+I seem to consistently test out as INPT, though I'm only heavily biased in the "I" part of the personality type and the "NPT" part is more intermediate.
+(TODO: find actual test results.)

+The MBTI is often mocked as “unscientific”, but I think it can be quite useful; see “[On Types of Typologies]” for more.

+[On Types of Typologies]: http://slatestarcodex.com/2014/05/27/on-types-of-typologies/

 ## Dungeons & Dragons alignment type

 I got chaotic neutral when I took [the test](http://easydamus.com/alignmenttest.html) on or around 2014-09-07.